buildbot/buildbot/master/docs/manual/cfg-www.rst

 To run with Apache2, you'll need `mod_proxy_wstunnel <https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html>`_ in addition to `mod_proxy_http <https://httpd.apache.org/docs/2.4/mod/mod_proxy_http.html>`_.
 Serving HTTPS (`mod_ssl <https://httpd.apache.org/docs/2.4/mod/mod_ssl.html>`_) is advised to prevent issues with enterprise proxies (see :ref:`SSE`), even if you don't need the encryption itself.

-Here is a configuration that is known to work (Apache 2.4.10 / Debian 8 and Apache 2.4.25 / Debian 9), directly at the top of the domain.
+Here is a configuration that is known to work (Apache 2.4.10 / Debian 8, Apache 2.4.25 / Debian 9, Apache 2.4.6 / CentOS 7), directly at the top of the domain.

 If you want to add access control directives, just put them in a ``<Location />``.